 College of Lake County

-The College of Lake County's new science and engineering building with laser, photonics, and renewable energy programs includes teaching labs, classrooms, offices, and support space.
+The College of Lake County's new science and engineering building — featuring laser, photonics, and renewable energy programs — includes teaching labs, classrooms, offices, and support space.
 AEI energy modeling helped determine the most effective means to achieve substantial energy savings.
-With a projected EUI of 88 kbtu/sf, placing it in a zero-ready status, the building is expected to use 66% less energy than the ASHRAE 90.1-2007 baseline for an energy cost savings of 52%.
+With a projected EUI of 88 kbtu/sf, placing the project in a zero-ready status, the building is expected to use 66 percent less energy than the ASHRAE 90.1-2007 baseline, resulting in energy cost savings of 52 percent.
 The initial 56 kW PV array is anticipated to provide 61,000 kWh annually.

-Expanding the College's sustainability goals, an AEI-designed campus-wide geo-exchange system will provide heating and cooling to all campus buildings to further CLC decarbonization efforts.
-The initial phase includes primary infrastructure and eighty 500-foot deep boreholes, expandable to over 480 wells with an estimated 1500+ tons of heating and cooling capacity.
+Advancing the institution's sustainability goals and decarbonization efforts, an AEI-designed, system-wide, geothermal system will provide heating and cooling to all campus buildings.
+The initial phase includes primary infrastructure and eighty, 500-foot deep boreholes, expandable to over 480 wells with an estimated 1500+ tons of heating and cooling capacity.

 - less energy